Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Results and Discussion

-To provide further empirical evidence that the analysis of the statistical shifts as employed in this work can be used to select a feature normalization that yields better cross-domain (i.e. cross-subject) generalization, we show in Fig. \ref{fig:gen_gap} boxplots of 30 independent generalization gap estimates.
-For the sake of brevity and clarity, we show results only for z-score normalization (as it yielded smaller conditional and marginal shifts) and non-normalized features.
-In addition, we provide in Fig.~\ref{fig:cond_shift_persub} a bar plot with average values of cross-subject disparity for all subjects.
-These values were computed using the columns of a average disparity matrix resulting from the 30 repetitions executed to generate Fig.~\ref{fig:cond_shift}.
+To provide further empirical evidence that the analysis of the statistical shifts as employed in this work can be used to select a feature normalization that yields better cross-domain (i.e., cross-subject) generalization, we show in Fig. \ref{fig:tread_gen_gap} boxplots of 30 independent generalization gap estimates for each subject within the treadmill group.
+In addition, we provide in Fig.~\ref{fig:tread_cond_shift_persub} a bar plot with average values of cross-subject disparity for all subjects that had physical workload modulated by the treadmill.
+These values were computed using the columns of the average disparity matrix resulting from the 30 repetitions executed to generate Fig.~\ref{fig:tread_cond_shift}.
 Notice that within this analysis we are not taking into account the marginal shift.

-By comparing Figs.~\ref{fig:gen_gap} and ~\ref{fig:cond_shift_persub} we observe that for subjects 2, 3, 4, 5, 7, and 8 the normalization method with lower average conditional shift, yielded a smaller median estimated generalization gap.
-Importantly, we observe that subject 8 did not benefit from z-score normalization, as the conditional shift increased, along with an increase in the generalization and a decrease in the accuracy as shown in Table ~\ref{tab:classif}.
-We believe this might indicate issues in the data collection and in future work we aim to explore whether removing subject 8 from the training set would improve the classification performance on mental workload for other subjects.
+By comparing Figs.~\ref{fig:tread_gen_gap} and ~\ref{fig:tread_cond_shift_persub} we observe that for subjects 2, 3, 4, 5, 7, and 8 the normalization method with lower average conditional shift, yielded a smaller median estimated generalization gap.
+Importantly, we observe that subject 8 did not benefit from z-score normalization, as the conditional shift increased, along with an increase in the generalization and a decrease in the accuracy as shown in Table ~\ref{tab:tread_classif}.